Common Stinkhorn, Stinkhorn Mushroom, Stinky Penis Mushroom, Witch’s Egg, Witches Egg, Devil’s Egg, Deadman’s Cock, Hexeneier

 Culinary uses and recipes with Stinkhorn

 Make sure you are actually dealing with the right ‘eggs’, as immature death cap (Amanita phalloides) or puffball could confuse the inexperienced forager.
-They are easy to tell apart, as stinkhorn is always filled with jelly and a green mass of spores – that you’ll almost certainly smell before you see it.
+They are easy to tell apart, as the Stinkhorn is always filled with jelly and a green mass of spores – that in mature spcimens you’ll almost certainly smell before you see it.

 The raw white kernel (receptaculum) found in the ‘egg’ stage is odourless, crunchy like a water chestnut and has an earthy mild radish flavour that resembles like a veg more than a mushroom.
 You can eat them raw and tossed into salads or chop them up and put them in noodle soups and stews.

 Though Stinkhorn Mushroom is not poisonous, it’s best eaten at egg stage, before the scent becomes so strong that makes ir inedible.